tobiasrupprecht/vault-benchmark/README.md

 You need to have Vault running, obviously, and the vault must be unsealed before starting the test.

+Please make sure to have the secrets engines (kv, pki, transit, dynamic db, totp) and auth methods (userpass, approle) enabled that you want to test.

-The code in this repo requires Python3.6.
+The code in this repo requires minimum Python3.6.

 If you want to test dynamic secret generation via the database backends (MySQL, MongoDB), you must have those database engines running during the test.
 You will